ki-0302/DevChallengeFindFosterForPuppy/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->

+This app is an application to find foster parents for puppies.

+We'll display them in a grid list so you can find as many puppies as you want!

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->

+I've added support for screen rotation and grid lists.

+I also used a dialog to complete the application.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->